-Action 96: Address any drafting and editing issues which need correction.

-"ix.
-Provide for the referral of domestic customers in financial hardship to other support agencies and scheme where appropriate" - Clause 71A(1)(d), ERC V11 refers to "processes to identify...concession programs and appropriate financial counselling services and to notify hardship customers of those programs and services."
-Retailers should not merely notify customers about concession programs and financial counselling services but refer customers to them as well as to other support agencies.

-"x.
-Set out the process retailers will follow to advise domestic customers of their rights and obligations in respect of their agreement under the retailer's hardship program"

-"xi.
-Set out the circumstances in which a hardship arrangement between a domestic customer and the retailer will cease."

-"xii.
-Require the retailer's staff to be made aware of the policy and require all staff involved in the administration of the financial hardship program to have the necessary skills to sensitively engage with domestic customers about their payment difficulties and in offering assistance,...

-- Clause 71A(1) omits x, xi and xii.

-"xiii.
-Be transparent, accessible and communicated to domestic customers, financial counsellors and community assistance agencies" - this is not captured in clause 71A(1) as a minimum requirement of a hardship policy - This should be stipulated as a minimum requirement for a customer hardship policy, this should be part of what the retailer communicates across to customers.
+hardship to other support agencies and scheme where appropriate" -Clause 71A(1)(d), ERC V11 refers "processes identify...concession programs and appropriate financial counselling services and to notify hardship customers of those programs and services."
+Retailers should not merely notify customers about concession programs and financial counselling services but refer customers to them as well as to other support agencies. "x.
+Set out the process retailers will follow to advise domestic customers of their rights and obligations in respect of their agreement under the retailer's hardship program" "xi.
+Set out the circumstances in which a hardship arrangement between a domestic customer and the retailer will cease." "xii.
+Require the retailer's staff to be made aware of the policy and require all staff involved in the administration of the financial hardship program to have the necessary skills to sensitively engage with domestic customers about their payment difficulties and in offering assistance,... - Clause 71A(1) omits x, xi and xii. "xiii.
+Be transparent, accessible and communicated domestic customers, financial counsellors and community assistance agencies" - this is not captured in clause 71A(1) as a minimum requirement of a hardship policy - This should be stipulated as a minimum requirement for a customer hardship policy, this should be part of what the retailer communicates across to customers.